Francesco Vivacqua

 Francesco Vivacqua (born 19 June 1994) is an Italian football player.
-He plays for Serie D club Molfetta.
+He plays for Serie D club Real Casalnuovo.

 Club career

-In the 2015–16 season, he helped his Latvian club Spartaks Jūrmala advance to the second qualifying round of the Europa League, and scored a late equalizer in the return leg of the second round game against Vojvodina, but his team was eliminated 1–4 on aggregate.
+In the 2015–16 season, he helped his Latvian club Spartaks Jūrmala advance to the second qualifying round of the Europa League, and scored a late equalizer in the return leg of the second-round game against Vojvodina, but his team was eliminated 1–4 on aggregate.

 He made his Serie C debut for Rende on 26 August 2017 in a game against Reggina.

 On 8 October 2020 he moved to Cavese.

 On 19 August 2021, he signed with Picerno.